COVID-19: Rehabilitation of older people

 - After-care needs of inpatients recovering from COVID-19 - NHS England

-This guidance, published in June 2020, supports primary care and community health services to meet the immediate and longer-term care needs of patients discharged following an acute episode of COVID-19, by describing the typical expected health care needs of these patients, post-discharge.
+This guidance, published in June 2020 and updated in August, supports primary care and community health services to meet the immediate and longer-term care needs of patients discharged following an acute episode of COVID-19, by describing the typical expected health care needs of these patients, post-discharge.

 Getting the NHS back on track: Planning for the next phase of COVID-19 - NHS Reset/NHS Confederation